BioBlack Team Brings Home Award From BioDesign Challenge

-A team of Kent State students was recently honored for their efforts to create a sustainable black dye alternative.
+A team of Kent State students was recently honored for its efforts to create a sustainable black dye alternative.

-Currently the fashion industry uses synthetic dye to create the color black, so the team decided to work with bacteria to create a more eco-friendly replacement.
+The fashion industry currently uses synthetic dye to create the color black, so the team decided to work with bacteria to create a more eco-friendly replacement.

 Watch this video to learn more about BioBlack:

 During the fall of 2019, two dozen students from seven different majors (including biology, fashion, architecture, environmental studies, and computer technology) worked in teams to create a biodesign project.
-Biodesign, according to biology professor Chris Blackwood, Ph.D., starts with a process.
+Biodesign, according to Blackwood, starts with a process.

 “Design is a process by which products and systems are developed with an end use, and an end user, in mind,” Blackwood said.
 “Everything made by people that we touch is designed by somebody.
 Biodesign takes advantage of scientific knowledge to enable the use of living organisms in our products, manufacturing processes or buildings.”